-- Following normal seasonal patterns, plastics imports (primary forms and plastic articles combined) are expected to decline by February 2024, and then rise significantly by May 2024, the seasonal peak. - Compared to the fourth quarter of 2023, plastics imports will likely grow on par with total containerized imports in the first half of 2024, before declining through the first quarter of 2025.
+- Plastics imports (primary forms and plastic articles combined) are expected to significantly rise from the seasonal trough in February 2024 to a seasonal peak in May 2024. - Compared to the fourth quarter of 2023, plastics imports will likely grow faster than total containerized imports in the first half of 2024, before declining through the first quarter of 2025.

 - From 2010 to 2022, plastics was a strong-growth commodity, significantly outpacing growth of total containerized imports.
 However, after a boom during the pandemic, plastics imports declined between May 2022 and February 2023.
 They then partly recovered and were mostly stable from April to December. - Despite a significant year-over-year drop, plastics imports in 2023 remained above the pre-COVID trend, unlike many other commodities for which imports posted sharp year-over-year declines.
-In December, plastics imports gap above the trend was 5%.
-Volumes will likely fall toward the trend in early 2025.
+In January 2024, plastics imports volumes were 15% above the trend.
+Volumes will likely remain above the trend in 2024.

-- China and Taiwan accounted for 52% of U.S. containerized plastics imports in 2023.
-China's rising tensions with the U.S. and Taiwan may suppress imports. - Competition with imports from Canada and Mexico (mostly overland) could dampen containerized import volumes.
+- Competition with imports from Canada and Mexico (mostly overland) could dampen containerized import volumes.
 Canada and Mexico's share of total plastics import value rose from 27% in 2020 and 29% in 2022 to 31% in 2023. - Competition with domestic plastics production could lessen demand for imports.